lm3nitro/Projects/New/Apache HTTP.md

 ## IIS Web Server traffic:

-I also took a look at the traffic on the IIS web serve and was able to see traffic coming from the Proxy Server (Apache):
+I also looked at the traffic on the IIS web server and was able to see traffic coming from the Proxy Server (Apache):

 ![Pasted image 20240921140915](https://github.com/user-attachments/assets/b0fe0cce-3781-4744-bb6f-12870a0cb97f)